-Helen is the Operations and Impact Officer for Resetting the Table, an organization dedicated to building courageous and constructive communication and recognition across political divides in American life.
-Helen has worked with diverse peace and dialogue organizations, including the Alliance for Peacebuilding, the Interfaith Youth Core, and the Sustained Dialogue Institute.
-A Humanity in Action Senior Fellow, Helen graduated Phi Beta Kappa with a B.A. in Mathematics and a concentration in Peace and Conflict Studies from Oberlin College.
-At Oberlin, she was awarded the Edward T. Wong Prize in Mathematics and the John Henry Barrows Medal for Interfaith Leadership.
-Helen currently lives in Boston with her husband and rescued Lhasa Apso.
+A facilitator and bridge-builder who loves connecting the big picture to the operational details, Helen co-designed Breaking Bread’s dialogue process and helped to produce Breaking Bread’s first installment.
+During the day, Helen works as the Strategy and Impact Officer for Resetting the Table, an organization dedicated to building courageous communication across political divides in American life.
+Previously, Helen worked with diverse peace and dialogue organizations, including the Alliance for Peacebuilding, the Interfaith Youth Core, and the Sustained Dialogue Institute.
+Helen also volunteers as a coach and facilitator for Our Liberation Is Bound Together, a 10-hour workshop designed to promote racial equity in the Greater Boston Jewish Community.
+A Humanity in Action Senior Fellow and member of Phi Beta Kappa, Helen holds a B.A. mathematics and a concentration in Peace and Conflict Studies from Oberlin College.
+Helen lives in Boston with her beloved husband and Shi Tzu.

 More from Helen Kramer

 Senior Fellows Raised over $26,000 for Senior Fellow Giving Campaign 2021